 If you have any interest in youth literature at all, you know that the Newbery Award, announced in January by the American Library Association, is the oldest and most prestigious prize given to a children’s book.
 The buzz among teachers and librarians for next year’s award begins almost as soon as this year’s is announced, and by now book-watchers have a pretty good idea which titles are under consideration.
 The whole process is shrouded in mystery: there’s no shortlist of nominees and committee members are notoriously tight-lipped about the books they’re considering.
 But we thought it might be interesting to showcase a few of the year’s most highly-rated books in the lead-up to the ALA Youth Media Awards announcement on January 20.
 Janie and Betsy, our designated middle-grade readers, talk over one likely contender:

-Janie: The Real Boy was on the short list for the National Book Award and has raked in a lot of starred reviews.
+Janie: The Real Boy was on the short list for the National Book Award.
 Here’s the premise: On a hilltop on the west side of the magic-haunted island of Alethia perches the “shining city,” protected by a high wall.
 The “shining people” going about their charmed lives owe their shininess to magic, which they purchase rather than practice.
 The Barrow, a working-class neighborhood at the foot of the mountain, is where they go to buy it from the magic smiths—metal workers, seamstresses, healers, and one true magician, Master Caleb.
 Caleb’s wares are mostly little spells and enchantments, but he’s also serving up magic of a far more profound and consequential sort.
 But when Caleb’s suspicious apprentice comes to a gruesome end while sticking his nose where it doesn’t belong, Oscar the humble “hand” must come up from the cellar where he mixes potions.
 Oscar is unaccustomed to dealing with challenges and he’s is not comfortable in the world of people, where “everyone else seemed to understand each other and no one understood him.”
 Fortunately he finds a friend in Callie the healer’s apprentice, though their relationship is hesitant and prickly at first.

 As I see it, the main distinction of this magical story is its attitude to magic.
 I get impatient with fantasies and fairy tales where the hero is rescued time and again by the aid of some otherworldly device.
 The Real Boy takes time to ponder what magic is and how to use it: “The wizard’s job was to discover that core element [i.e., the unique energy that made each natural thing what is was] and coax that energy out.
 Magic was manipulating these energies and making them work together.”
 But—and this is crucial—there are always consequences, whether good or evil: it’s a lie that “you can have magic without monsters.”
 What struck you most about this book, Betsy?